The Tolerance Induction Program® (TIP)

 Skin Prick Test: Skin prick tests provide important information about IgE-mediated allergies, which are one of the many data points that help us design a custom treatment plan for each patient.
 This diagnostic tool utilizes a sharp prong to superficially break the skin and allow measurement of the histamine response to specific food allergens.

 Patients will have the skin prick test performed on their back at our clinic.
 The pricks are made with a sharp edge, not a needle.
-Results are collected and given to parents at their Onboarding Visit.
+Results are collected and given to you at your Onboarding Visit.
 While this test provides useful data, it is only one aspect of the patient's complete allergic profile.

 Frequently Asked Questions

-Although you will likely have lots of questions during your initial call regarding your child and TIP, we may not be able to answer all of them without having all of your child's data.
-This is our discovery call, learning about your child and collecting all of the information allows us to tailor the diagnostic testing and build their unique allergic profile.
+Although you will likely have lots of questions during your initial call regarding TIP, we may not be able to answer all of them without having all of your data.
+This is our discovery call, learning about you and collecting all of the information allows us to tailor the diagnostic testing and build your unique allergic profile.
 Once this information is collected and analyzed at your Launch Visit, we will be better equipped to answer all of your questions.

 How long will my program be?

 There are a number of factors that determine the length of treatment.
-Age, severity of allergens, type of allergen, family history, health history, etc. are all considered when designing your child's unique protocol.
-The length of treatment will vary based on each child's individual plan.
+Age, severity of allergens, type of allergen, family history, health history, etc. are all considered when designing your unique protocol.
+The length of treatment will vary based on each patient's individual plan.

 When will I get the results?

-You will receive a complete copy of your child's test results at your Launch Visit.
+You will receive a complete copy of your test results at your Launch Visit.

-How often will my child need repeat blood testing?
+How often will I need repeat blood testing?

 Generally, patients have repeat labs and a full analysis completed every 1-2 years.
 Like other medical conditions, therapeutic monitoring is key to safety and successful treatment.